LightIO/LightQ/README.md

 # LightQ

-It is a high performance,  brokered messaging queue which supports transient (1M msgs per second)  and durable (~300K msgs per second) queues.
-Durable queue are similar to <B>Kafka</B>  where data are written to the file and consumers consumes from the file.
+It is a high performance,  brokered messaging queue which supports transient (1M msg/sec)  and durable (~300K msg/sec) queues.
+Durable queues are similar to <B>Kafka</B>  where data are written to the file and consumers consume from the file.

 It is mostly header only project with main.cpp as an example for broker, producer and consumer.

-NOTE: This is initial version and may not be ready for production use.
+NOTE: This is an initial version and may not be ready for production use.

 ###Example: (transient broker)